Is Cholesterol In Whey Protein Powder Bad? (A Nutrition Coach Answers)

 Cholesterol & Whey Protein: What’s the Connection?

-Because whey protein is made from milk, and milk contains both cholesterol and saturated fat, whey protein also contains cholesterol.
 The saturated fat content can also promote more cholesterol production in your liver.
 However, whey protein has very little saturated fat, so this effect is minimal.

-The cholesterol found in your body comes from two sources: your liver and your diet.
 Researchers are now realizing that the cholesterol made in the liver is much more significant than any dietary source of cholesterol.

 On the other hand, eating too much saturated fat, trans fat, and sodium can cause the liver to produce more cholesterol than the body needs.

-Eating too much added sugar (specifically fructose, the naturally occurring form of sugar in fruits and vegetables) can also result in higher increases in cholesterol.
 Fructose isn’t a problem when it’s eaten as part of a whole fruit, but high-fructose corn syrup (HFCS) and other concentrated forms of fructose can cause higher cholesterol levels.

 Key Takeaway: Even though whey protein powder contains some cholesterol, the process for making it removes nearly all of the fat (and sugar) from milk.
 It is also low in saturated fat, trans fat, and sodium, and many brands are low in added sugars.
 Therefore, whey protein powder alone is unlikely to impact your body’s cholesterol levels